 If the amount on line 23 is greater than the amount on line 22, you have a net recapture amount; subtract line 22 from line 23 and enter the result with a minus sign (-).
-Transfer the line 24 amount (with the minus sign if a recapture) to the appropriate line of the tax credits section on your franchise tax return.
+Transfer the line 24 amount (with the minus sign) to the appropriate line of the tax credits section on your franchise tax return.